tshepang/blog/content/cat, Python, and Perl.md

     `cat`.
-This is one other thing that is implicit about Perl, where you have to learn extra syntax (and concepts), where a simple argument list should have been provided during the function declaration, as in Python\'s `cat(files)`.
+This is one other thing that is implicit about Perl, where you have to learn extra syntax (and concepts), where a simple argument list should have been provided during the function declaration, as in Python's `cat(files)`.
--   Note that I didn\'t need to import anything to get Perl to work with command line arguments.
-With Python, I need to explicitly do so, and that\'s via the [sys module], which is part of its standard library.
+-   Note that I didn't need to import anything to get Perl to work with command line arguments.
+With Python, I need to explicitly do so, and that's via the [sys module], which is part of its standard library.
 -   The Python `with` statement is meant to make our lives easier, but also adds syntax to the language.
-What it does is close a file for us so we don\'t have to do it.
+What it does is close a file for us so we don't have to do it.
--   The Python `print()` function adds a newline by default, and that would results in ugly output from our code, that\'s why we used the `end=""`.
+-   The Python `print()` function adds a newline by default, and that would results in ugly output from our code, that's why we used the `end=""`.
 -   The `[1:]` from the last statement in the Python example means that we are slicing the list, removing the first element (element 0), and